2024 South Korean martial law crisis: National Assembly vote

-Subsequent investigations revealed that President Yoon ordered Commander Kwak Jong-geun, and Capital Defense Commander Lee Jin-woo to break through the plenary chamber doors to drag the lawmakers out at 00:40 to 00:50 hours, which was too late as the lawmakers had begun the session to end martial law at that time.
-Yoon also called Police Commissioner General Cho Ji-ho several times and instructed him to arrest all the lawmakers trying to enter the National Assembly, stating "Bring them in.
+Subsequent investigations revealed that Yoon ordered Commander Kwak Jong-geun and Capital Defense Commander Lee Jin-woo to break through the plenary chamber doors to drag the lawmakers out at 00:40 to 00:50 hours, which was too late as the lawmakers had already begun the session to end martial law.
+Yoon also called Police Commissioner General Cho Ji-ho several times and instructed him to arrest all the lawmakers trying to enter the National Assembly, saying "Bring them in.
 It's illegal.
 All the lawmakers are violating the proclamation.
 Arrest them."
-In the indictment of Kim Yong-hyun on 27 December by the special prosecution team, it also revealed Yoon told Commander Lee; "Break down the doors, even if it means shooting."
-When he was notified the lawmakers had begun the session to end martial law, Yoon ordered Special Warfare Commander Kwak to "break down the door with an axe and go in and get them all out."
-Former Minister Kim also ordered; "Stop the number of National Assembly members so that it is less than 150.
+In the indictment of Kim Yong-hyun on 27 December by the special prosecution team, it was also revealed that Yoon told Commander Lee: "Break down the doors, even if it means shooting."
+When he was notified the lawmakers had begun the session to end martial law, Yoon ordered Special Warfare Commander Kwak to "break down the door with an axe and go in and get them all out".
+Defense Minister Kim also ordered: "Stop the number of National Assembly members so that it is less than 150.
 Bring the National Assembly members out."
-Minister Kim also prioritized the arrests and detention of Lee Jae Myung, Woo Won-shik, and Han Dong-hoon from the National Assembly.
-Upon finding out about the National Assembly vote being passed, Yoon denied it was legitimate at first, and told Commander Lee, "It's not even confirmed that 190 people came in.
+He also prioritized the arrests and detention of Lee Jae Myung, Woo Won-shik, and Han Dong-hoon from the National Assembly.
+Upon finding out about the National Assembly vote being passed, Yoon denied it was legitimate, and told Commander Lee, "It's not even confirmed that 190 people came in.
 Even if martial law was lifted, I just have to declare martial law two or three more times, so keep going."

-The group messenger chat-room of the counter-intelligence arrest team made public by the prosecution, contained the following message: "Cancel all existing detention quotas.
+The group messenger chatroom of the counter-intelligence arrest team, made public by the prosecution, contained the following message: "Cancel all existing detention quotas.
 All teams should first arrest Woo Won-sik, Lee Jae Myung, and Han Dong-hoon, whichever team you see, and then move them to the Subangsa detention facility."
 There was also a message saying, "Secure new recruits through the operational unit on site, then take them over and detain them at the Subangsa.
 Use ropes and handcuffs."
 Confrontations took place at the complex's main gate between security forces and civilians.
 Crowds gathered as soon as martial law was declared, chanting slogans such as "lift martial law", "take down the dictatorship", "no violence" and "impeach Yoon".